AgnelSelvan/opengl_book/readMe.md

-### This is an example of Adding Colored triangle with multiple buffer object
+### This is an example of Adding Colored triangle with Single Vertext buffer object